Turner's Eye

 Where is the bevel actually touching?

-If you cannot point to that spot, you are probably guessing about the cut instead of reading it.
+If you cannot point to that spot, you are probably guessing.

 Has the flute opened past the support you still have?

-The cut can still look smooth for a moment even while the risk window is widening.
+The cut can still look smooth while the risk window widens.